-Setti D. Warren is the executive director of the Institute of Politics at Harvard Kennedy School.
-Prior to this role, he served as the executive director of the Shorenstein Center on Media, Politics and Public Policy.
-He previously served as Mayor of Newton, Massachusetts from 2010 to 2018 and was the first African American to be a popularly elected mayor in Massachusetts.
-After graduating from Boston College, he began an extensive career in public service, serving as special assistant in the White House Office of Cabinet Affairs for President Bill Clinton; as New England director of the Federal Emergency Management Agency; and as deputy state director for Senator John F. Kerry (D-MA).
+Setti D. Warren is Director of the Institute of Politics at Harvard Kennedy School.
+Prior to this role, he served as executive director of the Shorenstein Center on Media, Politics and Public Policy.
+He previously served as mayor of Newton, Massachusetts from 2010 to 2018 and was the first African American to be a popularly elected mayor in Massachusetts.
+Warren has had an extensive career in public service, serving as special assistant in the White House Office of Cabinet Affairs for President Bill Clinton; as New England director of the Federal Emergency Management Agency; and as deputy state director for Senator John F. Kerry (D-MA).

 Prior to running for mayor, Warren completed a yearlong tour of duty in Iraq as a naval intelligence specialist.
 He served on the advisory board of the United States Conference of Mayors, chairing the organization's community housing and development committee, and is currently a life member of The Council on Foreign Relations.
 Warren received his B.A. from Boston College and J.D. from Suffolk University Law School.